 In this effort, Rumburg organized a sale of tags (at 10 cents each), bearing the likeness of the original Butch, to help fund a cage, which would ultimately be called Butch's Den, for the new mascot to live in.
 The school found its replacements when Governor Clarence Martin secured two cougar kittens.

-The tradition of Butch continued on through the decades, with the Washington governor presenting a new cougar to replace each one that had passed away.
+The tradition of Butch continued on through the decades, with the Washington governor more rugby.
+Last October, rugby fans learned that the game had been reinstated for the 2014 Olympics, after a 90-year hiatus.